Film alluding to violence made by Denver shooter released

 McLeod was wearing all black, Maldonado said, when he walked in the door of a tattoo shop and killed Maldonado’s wife, Alyssa Gunn-Maldonado, 35, and her friend, Alicia Cardenas, 44, who owned the shop.
 McLeod in the next hour went on to kill Michael Swinyard, 67; Danny Scofield, 38; and finally hotel clerk Sarah Steck, 28.

-The first four killed were at tattoo shops and police have said McLeod knew most of the victims through business or personal relationships.
+Three killed were at tattoo shops and police have said McLeod knew most of the victims through business or personal relationships.

 The self-published, fictional books written under the pen name Roman McClay named some of McLeod’s real-life victims and described similar attacks.
 The books were no longer available for download Sunday but the film could be downloaded for $30.

-Note: This story has been corrected to show that three were killed at tattoo shops, not four.